 Auschwitz is located in-between Katowice and Krakow.
 If you have already visited Krakow, or are looking for a cheaper alternative, it is possible to stay over night in Katowice and travel to Auchwitz as a day trip.

 You can now fly direct to Katowice from Liverpool, with Wizz Air.
 Katowice is a cheaper alternative to Krakow and an excellent base for day trips around the Silesia region.
 It will give you an insight into World War, Communist and Modern Poland through it’s architecture and monuments.

 How Long Should you spend in Katowice?

-Spend at least a day on things to do in Katowice main city, and add on another day for exploring Nikiszoweic Historical Miners Estate and the urban park.
+Spend at least a day on things to do in Katowice, and add on another day for exploring Nikiszoweic Historical Miners Estate and the urban park.
 If you intend to visit Auchwitz-Birkenau, add on another day for that.
-At a push, you can do the main Katowice tourism sites plus Nikiszoweic all in one day if you are happy to get up early, walk a lot and get Ubers.
+At a push, you can do the main tourism sites plus Nikiszoweic all in one day if you are happy to get up early, walk a lot and get Ubers.
 Spend at least a full weekend in katowice.
 Stay there for a week if Katowice is your base to further explore the region.

 If you are interested in cycling, you might want to check out this article on Cycling Poland.
 You might also like to read some of my other articles on Poland….

 - Is Katowice worth visiting?